mehmetc/jQuery.PRIMO/README.md

 ```

 ##**PDS**<a name="pds"></a>

-If you want this to work you need to add the borrower info url to the helper file.
-Please look at _jqprimo/helpers/remote_session_date_helper.jsp_ for the instructions.
+When you are logged in you will get the bor-info from PDS.
+It serializes the xml into json.

 #### Get the url for PDS
 ```js